Alistair Cooke: Honours and awards

-In 1973, Cooke was awarded an honorary knighthood (KBE) for his "outstanding contribution to Anglo-American mutual understanding."
+In 1973, Cooke was awarded an honorary knighthood (KBE) for his "outstanding contribution to Anglo-American mutual understanding".
 Cooke was reportedly happy to accept, because in the words of Thomas Jefferson, it did not involve "the very great vanity of a title."
 Having relinquished his British citizenship during World War II, he could not be called "Sir Alistair".

-After Alistair Cooke's death the Fulbright Alistair Cooke Award in Journalism was established as a tribute to the man and his life and career achievements.
+After Cooke's death, the Fulbright Alistair Cooke Award in Journalism was established as a tribute to the man and his life and career achievements.
 The award supports students from the United Kingdom to undertake studies in the United States, and for Americans to study in the United Kingdom.